gvwilson/sdxpy/src/persist/index.md

 -   Persistence must handle aliasing and circularity.
 -   Users should be able to extend persistence to handle objects of their own types.
 -   Software designs should be open for extension but closed for modification.
--   Extensibility can be implemented using multiple inheritance, duck typing, or helper classes.
 depends:
 -   interp
 status: "revised 2023-08-07"